Keir Starmer hits back at Labour critics of child benefit U-turn

 Sir Keir Starmer has hit back at critics of his plan to uphold the Tories' two-child benefit cap.

-The Labour leader suggested there were some within his party who agreed with the need to make “tough decisions” without every identifying what they should be.
+The Labour leader suggested there were some within his party who agreed with the need to make “tough decisions” without ever identifying what they should be.

 In a conversation with Sir Tony Blair at the Future of Britain conference, Sir Keir said: “My first reaction is we keep saying collectively as a party that we have to make tough decisions.